How to Meal Prep for Beginners

 You can substitute the tomato pasta sauce for this recipe with real tomatoes.

-(I just recently used a big load of cherry tomatoes from my daughter veggie garden for this recipe.)
+(I just recently used a big load of cherry tomatoes from my daughter’s veggie garden for this recipe.)

-Asian and Indian flavors like chili, green curry and recipes like Korma and Massaman curry also works well with this type of easy meal.
+Asian and Indian flavors like chili, and green curry and recipes like Korma and Massaman curry also work well with this type of easy meal.

 Ground beef goes well with meal prepping.
 (Although it contains more fat, for the budget meal prep person it is good value and easy to work with.)